OrbicCode/Star-Dweller/Fixes.md

 - General

-  - font-family decision
   - add 'Beaming down...'
-Loading state while API's load in
+Loading state while page is redirected to dashboard
   - Check to change all widget API calls from client to server (photo as well)
-  - material icon text before icon appears bug
-  - see if I can use caching for better performance?

 - Auth Modal